yockgen/otel/README.md

 http://{ip address of Grafana's host}:59500/
 ```

-Ensure browser's host is on reachable network to Telemetry Infrastructure host IP.
+Ensure browser's host is on reachable network to Telemetry Infrastructure host IP address.